ZonglinL/ZonglinL.github.io/index.md

 layout: page
 ---

-# About Me
+# Zonglin Lyu

 <img src="./images/Zonglin.jpg" class="floatpic" width="360" height="480">

+## About

 I graduated from University of California San Diego with a Bachelor's degree in Applied Math and from Columbia University with a Master's degree in Operations Research.
 In the past year, I worked at [AI4CE Lab](https://ai4ce.github.io/), supervised by [Professor Chen Feng](https://scholar.google.com/citations?user=YeG8ZM0AAAAJ&hl=en) who expertised in robotics and computer vision.

+At AI4CE, I worked on Collborative Visual Place Recognition (CoVPR).
+It is a wonderful experience to discuss and collaborate with Professor Chen Feng and several labmates.
+In this work, I formulated the first CoVPR framework and designed a novel algorithm which is robust (in distance between vehicles), effective (outperforming sing-agent systems and methods such as average pooling), and easy to implement (no complicated computation), and therefore it is directly applicable to real-world VPR systems.
+I am excited about the future impact of this work.
+Details can be found in [this paper](https://arxiv.org/abs/2310.05541).

+Beyond this work, I am currently working on three projects:
+1. Improvements and extensions on CoVPR.
+We encountered some limitations and constraints, and therefore I am resolving them and bringing new mechanisms to CoVPR.
+2. Benchmarking a large-scale autonomous driving dataset.
+3. Developing methods for multi-modality.

 <br>